bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

 at a blinking cursor.

 This environment is simply one solution to a huge variety of technical and human demands.
-Like any tool, its useful for certain things.
+Like any tool, it's useful for certain things.